Salmson S4: Postwar

 In 1946 production of the S4 resumed, and it continued till 1952.
 Volumes were low, however, reflecting the dire state of the French economy.
 By 1950 volumes were beginning to recover, and even after the launch of a complementary model it is clear that many of the 817 Salmsons produced in 1951 will have been S4s.
 However, in 1951 the bank withdrew financial support from the company after which it was placed in a form of administration.
 Automobile production was run down, with the last S4s produced in April 1952.

 British Salmson

 The S4-C was also produced by British Salmson as a 12 HP model.
-Following the Great Depression Britain left the Gold Standard which for practical purposes involved a sudden and massive devaluation for the British currency.
+Following the Great Depression, Britain left the Gold Standard, which for practical purposes involved a sudden and massive devaluation for the British currency.
 This boosted the British auto-industry, but it also meant that importing French cars to Britain was no longer profitable.

 By the time of the Second World War the British Salmson affiliate had developed local versions of the S4-D as well as a 6-cylinder S6-D (of which there was no French equivalent).

+A British Salmson S4-61 cabriolet can be seen in the television series Agatha Christie's Marple in episode 2 of series 1, "The Murder at the Vicarage", at the 9' 39" mark, and subsequently several times in the episode.